networkx/nx-guides/content/algorithms/isomorphism/not_isomorphic.md

     )
 ```

-Let's start with some sanity-checking by explicitly checking whether all graph
+Let's start with some sanity-checking.
-pairs are isomorphic.
 From the definition of the graph atlas, we'd expect that *none* of the graphs
-are isomorphic (except with themselves).
+are isomorphic with any other (except with themselves).
 If we translate this expectation to our `property_matrix`, we'd expect the
 `isomorphic` property matrix to be the identity matrix - i.e. with the only
 `True` values lying along the diagonal.